hoadp-voyager/php-quality-tools/README.md

    git commit -m "chore: add detect-secrets baseline"
    ```

-2. The Composer scripts and Git hook will use `.secrets.baseline` automatically and fail when new secrets are detected.
+2. During commits the Git hook scans **only the staged files** for newly introduced secrets.
+The Composer script `quality:detect-secrets` mirrors this behaviour so you can double-check before committing.

+3. With `.secrets.baseline` checked in, the scan fails when a new secret is detected.
 Without a baseline the scan still runs, but you'll receive a reminder to create one.

 ---